Martin Kevorkian, University of Texas, Austin

 Carole-Anne Tyler is an Associate Professor of English at the University of California, Riverside, where she has been a faculty member for thirty years.
 Her advanced degrees are from Brown University: a Ph.D. in English and a M.A.
 (M.F.A. equivalent) in Creative Writing.
 Her research and teaching interests include literary and cultural theory, gender and sexuality, film and visual culture, postmodernism, modernism, and fiction.
 She co-founded and chaired for many years UCR’s Film and Visual Culture program, now the Department of Media and Cultural Studies, and co-founded the minor in LGBT studies, now offered under the auspices of the Department of Gender and Sexuality Studies (she also was an active cooperating faculty member when the latter was the Department of Women’s Studies).
 She has one book, Female Impersonation (Routledge 2003), and is at work on a second on the gaze, the voice, and the ethics of sexual difference that will focus on identity and representation, with special attention to film theory and film studies, gender and sexuality, and psychoanalysis.

-Professor Tyler has been involved as a presenter at PAMLA for many years and in the last few years she have been a regular participant.
-Like many other members, she is concerned about the decline in literature majors of the last several years as part of a broader picture of declining support for the humanities in the U.S. She has been dedicated to encouraging the spirit of critical reflection about culture gained through the humanities and the role of education as something more than vocational training that those of us in the humanities and arts strive to foster.
-Professor Tyler would like to help support PAMLA’s efforts to step up work with the MLA on these issues and to encourage some collaborations with other regional MLA groups on them too, as well as to help with the work for our annual conference and the journal, which have a crucial role regionally and, for junior scholars in particular, nationally.
+Personal Statement: I have been involved as a presenter at PAMLA irregularly for many years, since I first came to UCR, and in the last few years I have been a regular participant, so I have some “institutional memory” that way.
+Like many other members, I am concerned about the decline in literature majors of the last several years as part of a broader picture of declining support for the humanities in the U.S. I am dedicated to encouraging the spirit of critical reflection about culture gained through the humanities and the role of education as something more than vocational training that those of us in the humanities and arts strive to foster.
+I would like to help support our organization’s efforts to step up work with the MLA on these issues and to encourage some collaborations with other regional MLA groups on them too, as well as to help with the work for our annual conference and the journal, which have a crucial role regionally and, for junior scholars in particular, nationally.

 Emily Butler-Probst, University of Tennessee, Knoxville